 Most Popular Undergraduate Minors

-According to the 2013-14 Boston College Factbook (p.
-44), Hispanic Studies is the second most popular undergraduate minor, after International Studies.
+According to the 2014-15 Boston College Factbook (p.
+44), Hispanic Studies remains the second most popular undergraduate minor, after International Studies.
 French also made the list of the Ten Most Popular Minors once again.

 Foreign language skills provide sharp edge in the job market

 The International Business Times reported that job seekers with bilingual skills could look forward to a profusion of opportunities in the coming year.

 Second Language Key to Success

 "Mounting evidence suggests that learning a second language can be the key to a student's success, supporting everything from increased cognitive function to higher rates of success in school and in the careers that come afterward," reports The Huffington Post, based on statistics gathered by Middlebury Interactive Languages.

 This online test helps determine the appropriate course level for your language study.

 Knowing more than one language keeps your brain healthy, complex and actively engaged.